-You will come in to hospital the day before surgery.
-You will meet the surgeon who will talk through the operation again and fill in a consent form with you.
+You will come into hospital the day before surgery.
+You will meet the ward team, surgeon and anaesthetist, who will talk through the operation again.
 You will be in hospital for about one week, with at least one day and one night on the intensive care unit (ICU).

 After your operation you will be closely monitored by the surgeon and cardiologist.
-Before discharge a Nurse Specialist will visit you on the ward to talk with you about how best to take care of yourself when you go home.
+You will also have access to the adult congenital nurse specialists, specialist physiotherapist and psychology team.
+Before discharge a nurse specialist will visit you on the ward to talk with you about how best to take care of yourself when you go home.

 By the time you are discharged, you will be able to dress yourself, shower, manage a flight of stairs and make yourself a light meal/snack.